crypto-king404/Quizzo/tasks/Data_Pipeline/README.md

 ## Overview

 `data_pipeline.py` is a Python module designed to create and manage a Chroma collection for efficient document search and retrieval.
 The module leverages LangChain's document processing and embedding functionalities to store and query document embeddings.
-This script is primarily used for building a collection of documents that can be easily queried for similarity searches, making it ideal for applications like semantic search and recommendation systems.
+This script is primarily used for building a collection of documents that can be easily queried for similarity searches.

 ### Table of Contents
 1. [Installation](#installation)